16+ Leaving care

 - a duty to advise, assist and befriend a looked after young person with a view to promoting their welfare when they stop being looked after;

-- power to assist a young person who was previously looked after and is under 21 years (and beyond if help needed is regarding education/ training or employment and the course begins before they are 21).
+- power to assist a young person who was previously looked after and is under 25 years).

 - power to assist other young people who were accommodated by a health authority, education authority or privately fostered.